Flavor of Life: Promotional efforts

-Utada originally alluded to this new single on December 20, 2006 through a blog entry's title.
+Utada originally alluded to this new single on December 20, 2006, through a blog entry's title.
 This release was accompanied with a website update that revealed a February release date for this new single as well as the release of the track list.

 The "Flavor Of Life -ballad version-"'s PV was released on January 15, 2007.
 The PV of the ballad version featured in-studio footage of Utada recording the song alongside a guitarist, a pianist, a cellist and various violinists.

 On February 1, 2007, the television performance dates of "Flavor of Life" were released through Utada's official site.
-The first performance aired on CDTV on February 24, 2007 and the final performance aired on Utaban on March 8, 2007.
+The first performance aired on CDTV on February 24, 2007, and the final performance aired on Utaban on March 8, 2007.
 Probably due to its tie-in with Hana Yori Dango 2, the Ballad Version was performed one time more than the Original (for a total of five).
-There was also another official update on February 1, 2007 that revealed other media Utada would be appearing in, including radio and magazines.
-Her promotional schedule for these efforts would last from early February to late March.
+There was also another official update on February 1, 2007, that revealed other media Utada would be appearing in, including radio and magazines.
+Their promotional schedule for these efforts would last from early February to late March.

 A PV blog web page was created for "Flavor of Life -ballad version-" on February 9, 2007.
 "Flavor of Life -ballad version-"'s PV peaked at the number one spot on the Oricon Chart web for most searched, played, and featured PV.
 Utada also was the most searched artist at the time.
 It also peaked at number one on Spaceshower TV, and for over a week, was the most downloaded PV on Chaku-Uta.
 The PV came in at #3 on Space Shower TV's Hot 100 Videos Year-End Rankings.

 There was never a PV made besides the in studio footage accompanying "Flavor of Life -ballad version-."